 The first cash interest payment on our public notes will be due in October, 2003.
 Thereafter, we will be required to pay interest in cash each April and October.
 In addition, our outstanding public notes will mature in 2008.
 We expect that we will be reliant on loans and capital contributions from our parent companies to repay our public notes at maturity.
-However, there can be no assurance that our parent companies will have sufficient liquidity to provide funds to us to satisfy this payment when due.
+However, there can be no assurances that our parent companies will have sufficient liquidity to provide funds to us to satisfy this payment when due.

-RESTATEMENT OF CONSOLIDATED FINANCIAL STATEMENTS
+RESTATEMENT OF CONSOLIDATED FINANCIAL RESULTS

 As discussed in our 2002 Form 10-K, we identified a series of adjustments that have resulted in the restatement of previously announced quarterly results for the first three quarters of fiscal 2002.
-In summary, the adjustments are grouped into the following categories: (i) launch incentives from programmers; (ii) customer incentives and inducements; (iii) capitalized labor and overhead costs; (iv) customer acquisition costs; (v) rebuild and upgrade of cable systems; (vi) deferred tax liabilities/franchise assets; and (vii) other adjustments.
-These adjustments have been reflected in the accompanying consolidated financial statements and reduced revenues for the three months ended March 31, 2002 by \$1 million.
-Our consolidated net loss increased by \$390 million for the three months ended March 31, 2002.
-In addition, as a result of certain of these adjustments, our statement of cash flows for the three months ended March 31, 2002 has been restated.
-Cash flows from operating activities for the three months ended March 31, 2002 increased by \$5 million.
+In summary, the adjustments are grouped into the following categories: (i) launch incentives from programmers; (ii) customer incentives and inducements; (iii) capitalized labor and overhead costs; (iv) customer acquisition costs; (v) rebuild and upgrade of cable systems; and (vi) other adjustments.
+These adjustments have been reflected in the accompanying consolidated financial statements and reduced revenues for the three months ended March 31, 2002 by \$99.
+Our consolidated net income increased by \$6 million for the three months ended March 31, 2002.
+In addition, as a result of certain of these adjustments, our statement of cash flows for the three months ended March 31, 2002 increased by \$2 million.
 The more significant categories of adjustments relate to the following as outlined below (dollars in thousands, except where indicated).

 Launch Incentives from Programmers.
 Amounts previously recognized as advertising revenue in connection with the launch of new programming channels have been deferred and recorded in other long-term liabilities in the year such launch support was provided, and amortized as a reduction of programming costs based upon the relevant contract term.
-These adjustments decreased revenue by \$262 for the three months ended March 31, 2002.
-The corresponding amortization of such deferred amounts reduced programming expenses by \$2 million for the three months ended March 31, 2002.
+These adjustments decreased revenue by \$41 for the three months ended March 31, 2002.
+The corresponding amortization of such deferred amounts reduced programming expenses by \$307 for the three months ended March 31, 2002.

 Customer Incentives and Inducements.
 Marketing inducements paid to encourage potential customers to switch from satellite providers to Charter branded services and enter into multi-period service agreements were previously deferred and recorded as property, plant and equipment and recognized as depreciation and amortization expense over the life of customer contracts.
-These amounts have been restated as a reduction of revenues of \$310 for the three months ended March 31, 2002.
+These amounts have been restated as a reduction of revenues of \$59 for the three months ended March 31, 2002.
 Substantially all of these amounts are offset by reduced depreciation and amortization expense.

 Capitalized Labor and Overhead Costs.
 Certain elements of labor costs and related overhead allocations previously capitalized as property, plant and equipment as part of our rebuild activities, customer installations and new service introductions have been expensed in the period incurred.
-Such adjustments increased operating expenses by \$136 for the three months ended March 31, 2002.
+Such adjustments increased operating expenses by \$78 for the three months ended March 31, 2002.

 Customer Acquisition Costs.
 Certain customer acquisition campaigns were conducted through third-party contractors in portions of 2002.
 The costs of these campaigns were originally deferred and recorded as other assets and recognized as amortization expense over the average customer contract life.
-These amounts have been reported as marketing expense in the period incurred and totaled \$2 million for the three months ended March 31, 2002.
+These amounts have been reported as marketing expense in the period incurred and totaled \$212 for the three months ended March 31, 2002.
 We discontinued this program in the third quarter of 2002 as contracts for third-party vendors expired.
 Substantially all of these amounts are offset by reduced depreciation and amortization expense.